Inference for a Large Directed Acyclic Graph with Unspecified Interventions: Methodology

-{This subsection proposes an inference method for testing \eqref{equation:link-test} and \eqref{equation:pathway-test}.} We first construct a likelihood ratio $\text{Lr}(S,\bm \Sigma)$ in given $(S,\bm\Sigma)$ and then plug-in an estimate $(\widehat{S},\widehat{\bm \Sigma})$.
-Next we perform a test via data perturbation, accounting for the uncertainty of constructing $S$.
+Now, we propose an inference method for testing \eqref{equation:link-test} and \eqref{equation:pathway-test}.
+First, we derive the likelihood ratio based on $\mathcal G_+$.
+Next, we perform tests via data perturbation, accounting for the uncertainty of estimating $\mathcal G_+$.